 GENETIC RELATIONSHIPS IN LOMATIUM AND CYMOPTERUS

-Working collaboratively with Dr. Ayers and Mansfield, this project would involve gathering genetic data on populations of plants from the field.
+Working with Dr. Mansfield, this project would involve gathering genetic data on populations of plants from the field.
 There are several plants, including Primula cusickiana, and Lepidium spp. for which the taxonomy is unclear and genetic data are needed to bring clarity to the taxonomic groups.
 If you like to perform eletrophoretic separations and analyze gels to determine degrees of inter and intrapopulational genetic variation, then this work would be right up your alley.

 TAXONOMIC STUDY OF A SPECIES